matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 });
 ```

 The code is relatively straightforward and is mostly equivalent to how it would work with `ethers`.
+It will just retrieve the counter value from the L2 contract.

 After replacing `<COUNTER-ADDRESS>` with the address of the deployed counter contract, run this script by running